LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/QuickStarts/quick-start-6-0-and-up-xcframework-support.md

 **How to upgrade?**

 Before you start, important to note:
-* Before SDK 6.0, there was a dependency between Xcode, Swift version, and SDK version - That forced customers to upgrade their Xcode or Swift version, this version unlocks this dependency.
+* Before SDK 6.0, there was a dependency between Xcode, Swift version, and SDK version.
+That forced customers to upgrade their Xcode or Swift version, this version unlocks this dependency.
 * The class '**LPMessagingSDK**' has been renamed  '**LPMessaging**'.

 **Step 1:**
 * Rename **LPMessagingSDK** to **LPMessaging**.
-* Remove of all import statements such as import LPInfra, import LPAMS, import LPMonitoring - keep only: import LPMessagingSDK.
+* Remove of all import statements such as import LPInfra, import LPAMS, import LPMonitoring — keep only: import LPMessagingSDK.

 **Step 2:**
 * Replace any class/facade function calls to the new LPMessaging class.
 Examples: